Marisa Abegg

+Marisa Rene Abegg (born March 14, 1987) is an American retired soccer defender.
+After a successful college career at the Stanford Cardinal women's soccer team, she captained D.C.
+United Women in 2011 and 2012.
+Abegg retired in 2014 to focus on her education in healthcare.

 Early career

 She attended Lakeridge High School in Lake Oswego, Oregon.

 College career

 Stanford University

 Abegg played for the Stanford Cardinal women's soccer team from 2005 to 2008, starting in all ninety-one matches that Stanford played during her college career and scoring three goals.
 Abegg was a three-year captain at Stanford University and a MAC Hermann Trophy semifinalist.

 Professional career

 FC Gold Pride, 2009-2010

 Abegg was drafted by FC Gold Pride at the 2009 WPS Draft.
 Despite being promoted from the developmental roster to the full squad, Abegg was deemed surplus to requirements at season's close by Albertin Montoya.
 She appeared for FC Gold Pride in 6 games.

 Washington Freedom, 2010

 In 2010, Abegg was picked up by Washington Freedom as a developmental player.

 D.C.
 United Women, 2011-2012

 In 2011 and 2012 she played for D.C.
 United Women of the W-League, and in early 2013 for the Gulf Coast Texans of the Women's Premier Soccer League.
 Abegg captained D.C.
 United Women in both 2011 and 2012.